eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/pbs.md

 In Ethereum's current system, validators both create and broadcast blocks.
 They bundle together transactions that they have discovered through the gossip network and package them into a block which is then sent out to peers on the Ethereum network. **Proposer-builder separation (PBS)** splits these tasks across multiple validators.
 Block builders become responsible for creating blocks and offering them to the block proposer in each slot.
 The block proposer cannot see the contents of the block, they simply choose the most profitable one, paying a fee to the block builder before sending the block to its peers.

-This page will be covering details about PBS, roles of block proposers and block builders, current state - mev boost, relays, challenges and security issues, proposed solutions and further collection of resources related to the topic.
+This section will be covering details about PBS, roles of block proposers and block builders, current state - mev boost, relays, challenges and security issues, proposed solutions and further collection of resources related to the topic.

 ## Why is PBS important?